mollyfriederich/docs/source/User_Guide/Legacy_Newsletter/faq.md

 Statistics related to email sent through Legacy Newsletter before deprecation will be included in your overall SendGrid stats, and are identifiable by the default category of Newsletter, along with any additional categories you’ve assigned your Legacy Newsletter campaigns.

 {% warning %}
-There is currently a **brief** grace period to access and download any data you have stored in the application such as contact lists, templates, statistics, or prior campaigns.
+As a safety net, there is currently a **brief** grace period to access and download any data you have stored in the application such as contact lists, templates, statistics, or prior campaigns.
 {% endwarning %}

 {% anchor h3 %}